derek-zhou/danm/README.md

 Make sure you have elixir installed and danm added as a dependency.
 RTL file can be entered in one of the following mode:

  * verilog-1995 .v files.
 Please put them under verilog_path configed paths.
  * exs files. please see the examples dir for examples.
-All design must be under the Danm.Schematic namespace
+All design must be under the Danm.Schematic namespace. danm will `require_file` them based on the name and a list of search dirs.
  * ex filess.
 This is exactly the same file as above, but compiled together with your other elixir files, if you have any.

 Danm will search a design entity first as a compiled-in ex file, failing that, from a exs file from the `elixir_path`, failing that, from a verilog file from the `verilog_path`.
-You have 2 ways to build rtl:
+You have 2 ways to build the full hierachical rtl:

  * calling Danm.build, ... functions yourself for better control
  * calling Danm.auto_build([names]) function. it will run design check, build verilog and html output automatically.